algolia/algoliasearch-wordpress/docs/src/customization.md

 <?php

 /**
- * Dequeue the Algolia Instantsearch CSS file.
+ * Dequeue default CSS files.
  *
  * Hooked to the wp_print_styles action, with a late priority (100),
- * so that it is after the stylesheet was enqueued.
+ * so that it is after the stylesheets were enqueued.
  */
 function my_theme_dequeue_styles() {
+	// Remove the algolia-autocomplete.css.
+	wp_dequeue_style( 'algolia-autocomplete' );

+	// Remove the algolia-instantsearch.css.
 	wp_dequeue_style( 'algolia-instantsearch' );
 }
 add_action( 'wp_print_styles', 'my_theme_dequeue_styles', 100 );
 ```